ccao-data/model-condo-avm/README.md

 - [An outline of ongoing issues specific to condominium assessments](#ongoing-issues)

-The repository itself contains the [code](./pipeline) and [data](./input) for the Automated Valuation Model (AVM) used to generate initial assessed values for all condominium properties in Cook County.
+The repository itself contains the [code](./pipeline) for the Automated Valuation Model (AVM) used to generate initial assessed values for all condominium properties in Cook County.
 This system is effectively an advanced machine learning model (hereafter referred to as “the model”).
 It uses previous sales to generate estimated sale values (assessments) for all properties.

 ## Differences Compared to the Residential Model

-The Cook County Assessor’s Office ***does not track characteristic data for condominiums***.
+The Cook County Assessor’s Office has started to track a limited number of characteristics (building-level square footage, unit-level square footage, bedrooms, and bathrooms) for condominiums, but the data we have
+***varies in both the characteristics available and their completeness*** between triads.
+Staffing limitations have forced the office to prioritize smaller condo buildings less likely to have recent unit sales in certain parts of the county.
 Like most assessors nationwide, our office staff cannot enter buildings to observe property characteristics.
-For condos, this means we cannot observe amenities, quality, or any other interior characteristics.
+For condos, this means we cannot observe amenities, quality, or any other interior characteristics which must instead be gathered from listings and a number of additional third-party sources.

-The only information our office has about individual condominium units is their age, location, sale date/price, and percentage of ownership.
+The only complete information our office currently has about individual condominium units is their age, location, sale date/price, and percentage of ownership.
 This makes modeling condos particularly challenging, as the number of usable features is quite small.
 Fortunately, condos have two qualities which make modeling a bit easier:

 1. Condos are more homogeneous than single/multi-family properties, i.e. the range of potential condo sale prices is much narrower.